NathanKr/github-actions-simply-deploy-to-vps/README.md

 ....

 <h2>Demo</h2>
-following push to development branch you can check the staus on github dashboard as shown in the following image
+following push to main branch you can check the staus on github dashboard as shown in the following image

 <img src='./figs/deploy-clone-success.png'/>